SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-isFullScreenCover.md

                 }
             }
             @Tab("iPadOS 18 and older") {
-                The sheet transitions from a card to a full-screen cover, preserving the old design.
+                On iPadOS 18 and earlier, `isFullScreenCover(true)` transforms the sheet into a full-screen cover, preserving the older design aesthetic.
+While it lacks the leading alignment enforcement of newer versions, it still ensures a focused, immersive experience, ideal for scenarios where the background content must be completely hidden, such as in onboarding or alert scenarios.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-isFullScreenCover-False-iPadOS18", alt: "Card Layout (False)") {